High-Rate-SHM-Working-Group/Dataset-1a-Shock-Test-GAN-model/README.md

 (*) This method may fail if OS doesn't allow local scripts.
 The commands to allow local scripts can be found online, but one can be found in access_scripts/
 ### Command Line Arguments
+--model_path: Relative file path from program to model. i.e. "./model_dir"

+--n/--number_of_signals: Number of signals to generate.
+All signals are stored in the same file.

+--labels: Labels to use for signal synthesis.
+Labels can be integers (0, 1, or 2), or comma
+            separated string representing which accelerometer types to use (i.e. '0, 0, 1, 0) for
+            accelerometer 3.

+--output: Path to where signals will be saved.
+Current supported file types .txt and .npy

+-w: Whether to overwrite the file if it exists.
+Include this flag to overwrite

 ### Examples

+python main.py --output synth.txt

+python main.py --model ./conditional_af_accel_generator_v3 --n 42 --output foo.npy -w

+./main.sh --n 2 --labels 0

 ## Example Figures